scatterer/GenL/README.md

 # GenL
-X-ray diffraction fitting tool for single crystal films
+X-ray reflectivity and diffraction fitting tool for single crystal films

-Superlattice can be modeled using the engine without the GUI.
+Folder kinematic includes a graphical user interface for fitting single layers and a command line version where more complicated structures can be fitted.

 Binaries:

-Binary is available for MacOS Ventura, Windows 10 and Windows 11.
+Binary is available for MacOS Ventura, Windows 10 and Windows 11. in kinematic/binaries

 When running the installer, the free MATLAB runtime environment will be installed and the application appears in Applications.